Gurupriyabalamurugan/notification-engine/README.md

 | `make seed` | POST sample events to the API |
 | `make logs` | Tail api/worker logs |

-## Trade-offs

-1. **Kafka tiered topics vs Redis priority queue (ZSET):** Topics provide durability, replay, and horizontal consumer scaling.
-A Redis heap is simpler but volatile and harder to scale across workers.

-2. **At-least-once delivery:** Kafka consumers and retries may deliver the same notification more than once.
-Providers should dedupe using `provider_ref` or client-side keys.

-3. **Outbox pattern (lite):** We insert to Postgres then publish to Kafka.
-A crash between those steps creates a small window where a notification exists but is not yet queued.
-Production would use a transactional outbox table polled by a separate publisher.

-4. **Mock providers:** Configurable failure rates enable deterministic partial-failure demos.
-Real providers need rate limits, webhooks, and credential management.

-5. **50k/min locally:** A single Redpanda node will not mirror production.
-Scale horizontally with more topic partitions (12 configured), multiple worker replicas, and API instances behind a load balancer.

-6. **Partial failure UX:** Parent status `PartiallySent` with independent per-channel retries gives better UX than all-or-nothing delivery when one channel is down.

 ## Scaling Notes (50k/min)

 ```
 50,000 req/min ÷ 60 ≈ 833 events/sec sustained
 Peak (2×)     ≈ 1,700 events/sec
 ```

-Production knobs:

-- **API:** 4+ Uvicorn workers behind a reverse proxy
-- **Kafka:** 12 partitions per priority topic
-- **Workers:** 3–6 dispatcher instances per consumer group
-- **DB:** connection pool size 20, indexes on `idempotency_key` and `status`

 ## Environment Variables